FAQs

 Will therapy help me?

 This question is unfortunately impossible to answer with certainty.
-The type of therapy I offer has a robust evidence base and has been shown to be effective for a wide range of difficulties.
+The therapies I offer have a robust evidence base and have been shown to be effective for a range of difficulties.
 The effectiveness of psychological therapy depends on a large number of factors, such as – for example – the nature of the problem, the quality of the client-therapist relationship, external events that may interfere with or enhance therapy, and how ready you are to change.
-My experience shows that the therapeutic relationship and your engagement with therapy are both crucial to a good outcome.
+My experience shows that the therapeutic relationship and your engagement with therapy are both crucial to a good outcome, and this is why I place considerable importance on the goodness of fit at the beginning and why I will always be completely transparent with you if I feel that I am not the best clinician to help you for any reason.

 What happens if I start to struggle again after the end of therapy?